firebase/FirebaseUI-iOS/FirebaseDatabaseUI/README.md

 }];
 ```

-## Customizing your UITableView or UICollectionView

-You can use `FUITableViewDataSource` or `FUICollectionViewDataSource` in several ways to create custom UITableViews or UICollectionViews.
-For more information on how to create custom UITableViews, check out the following tutorial on [TutsPlus](http://code.tutsplus.com/tutorials/ios-sdk-crafting-custom-uitableview-cells--mobile-15702).
-For more information on how to create custom UICollectionViews, particularly how to implement a UICollectionViewLayout, check out the following tutorial on Ray Wenderlich in [Objective-C](http://www.raywenderlich.com/22324/beginning-uicollectionview-in-ios-6-part-12) and [Swift](http://www.raywenderlich.com/78550/beginning-ios-collection-views-swift-part-1).

 ### Using the Default Table/Collection View Cell

 You can use the default `UITableViewCell` or `UICollectionViewCell` implementations to get up and running quickly.
 For `UITableViewCell`s, this allows for the `cell.textLabel` and the `cell.detailTextLabel` to be used directly out of the box.
-For `UICollectionViewCell`s, you will have to add subviews to the contentView in order for it to be useful.
+For `UICollectionViewCell`s, you will have to add subviews to the contentView in order for them to be useful.

 #### Swift
 ```swift